-Opium is the milky latex fluid contained in the seeds of the naturally occurring opium poppy, as the fluid is exposed to air it turns black and hardens.
-It is used to treat extreme pain; doctors often prescribe it to cancer patients as a morphine alternative.
+Opium is the milky latex fluid contained in the seeds of the naturally occurring opium poppy.
+As the fluid is exposed to air, it turns black and hardens.
+It is used to treat extreme pain.
+Doctors often prescribe opium to cancer patients as a morphine alternative.
 It can be used to ease pain before, during and after an operation.
-Opium is subject to some controversy: The dosage of the drug can be easily controlled, but the heroin-like effects make it extremely addictive.
-Furthermore, the drug is covered by most health insurance plans, so it is much cheaper than other 'street' drugs.
-Opium is often referred to as "the poor man's heroin."
+Opium is subject to some controversy.
+The dosage of the drug is easily controlled but the heroin-like effects make it extremely addictive.
+Furthermore, the drug is covered by most health insurance plans, so it is much less expensive than other ‘street’ drugs.
+Opium is often referred to as “the poor man’s heroin.”

 Opium Addiction Effects

 Opium is highly addictive and tolerance to the drug is built up quickly.
 Many users experience toxic effects from Opium in pursuit of the endlessly-increasing dose required to achieve euphoria.
 They may suffer malnutrition, nausea, constipation, respiratory complications, low blood pressure, seizures, dizziness, weakness, confusion and even coma.